camilaburne/camilaburne.github.io/_posts/2021-08-20-Bitcoin-Blockchain-data-introduction.md

 <img src="/images/bitcoin_kaggle8.png" height=280px>

 Mapping the elements of the inputs and outputs table with concrete transactions was my only method to understand what each table contains.
-After mapping the most essential fields with its meaning, it could be possible to actually analyze Bitcoin Blockchain data.
+After mapping the most essential fields with its meaning, it could be possible to actually analyze Bitcoin Blockchain data -- but these are baby steps, as bitcoin blockchain data is hard to load and manipulate.

 Resources: